-Did you know there are 16 items you may have in your home right now that will stop the itching (and often, the swelling) associated with bites from mosquitoes, flies, and other biting bugs?
+There are 16 items you have in your home right now that will stop the itching (and often, the swelling) associated with bites from mosquitoes, flies, and other biting bugs.
 Relieve itchiness with these all-natural remedies before you head to the store!

 Can’t stop scratching a bug bite?
 Just place a piece of papaya (the fleshy part, not the skin) on it.
 Papaya contains an enzyme called “papain,” whose protein-digestive properties helps to decompose insect venom, which will stop both itching and swelling.